 The Connecticut Health Funders Collaborative joined John Dankosky, the host of WNPR’s Where We Live, in a town hall style conversation about the results of the Connecticut Health Care Survey and to ask the question “How Healthy is Connecticut?”
 Listen to the podcast of the event by clicking here.

 The purpose of the Connecticut Health Care Survey was to gather information on the experiences and perspectives of Connecticut residents regarding their health and the health care system.
 Click here to see a copy of the Press Release announcing this significant and "groundbreaking" survey.

 The survey collected information using both land lines and cell phones from a sample of households across the state between June, 2012, and February, 2013.
 Adult residents of all ages were included; some adults were asked to report information on the children in their households.
 In all, 4,608 surveys regarding adults and 839 surveys regarding children were complete.
 The Center for Health Policy and Research at the University of Massachusetts Medical School designed the survey, conducted the data collection, and did the initial analysis.
-It is expected that the raw data from the survey is freely available for download to the general public on the University of Michigan's Inter-University Consortium for Political and Social Research website by the end of the year.
+The raw data from the survey is freely available for download to the general public on the University of Michigan's Inter-University Consortium for Political and Social Research website.

 The Executive Summary provides a brief overview of the methodology and highlights of the key findings of the survey, including health insurance coverage, access and sources of care, continuity of care, health status, and patient-provider experiences.
 The Executive Summary was commissioned by the Aetna Foundation.